byuacm/byu-acm-web/README.md

 ## TLS Certificate

 We get our certificates for HTTPS from [LetsEncrypt](https://letsencrypt.org/).
-These are free, but have to be renewed every 3 months.
-Right now, that is done manually with `./certbot-auto`, but we're working on a way to automate the script.
+These are free and are renewed automatically.
+If you have questions about this process, talk to @krrg.